Fraitz/Fraitz/README.md

 <hr>
 <h1>About Me</h1>

 - 🇧🇷 I live in Brazil, in the San Pedro Valley;
 - 👨‍💻 I love to learn about technologies and knowledge that enable humanity to evolve as a species and community;
 - 📊 I am passionate about management, data and process oriented and a great scholar and enthusiast in this area;

-- 💬 Talk to me about Product Management, Project Management, Freelancing Opportunites, Collaborative Projects, Web Development;
+- 💬 Talk to me about Product Management, Project Management, Freelancing Opportunites, Collaborative Projects;

 <hr>

 <h1 align="left">